 There is support available online including the free NHS Weight Loss Plan which can help you to start losing weight.

-We know there are many factors that affect weight and weight loss, and if you need more help and support, NHS Hampshire and the Isle of Wight works with our local authorities and public health teams to deliver programmes of support.
+We know there are many factors that affect weight and weight loss, and if you need more help and support, NHS Hampshire and the Isle of Wight work with our local authorities and public health teams to deliver programmes of support.
 Speak to your GP who can help refer you to the right programme.

 If after a programme of support you and your GP decide you need to access the next level of help to lose weight, you may be eligible for a higher level of support if you have a BMI of 35 or over with obesity-related complications.
 Your GP surgery will be able to advise you on the next steps available to you.